-Exercise areas, as specified by federal, state, and/or local laws or requirements, should be sufficient to allow each inmate the required minimum of amount of exercise.
+Exercise areas, as specified by federal, state, and/or local laws or requirements, should be sufficient to allow each incarcerated person the required minimum amount of exercise.
 Use of outdoor exercise is preferred but weather conditions may require the use of covered/enclosed space.
 Dayroom space is not considered exercise space.

-Inmates on segregation status shall have access to the same recreational facilities as other inmates unless security or safety considerations dictate otherwise.
-When inmates on segregation status are excluded from use of regular recreation facilities, the alternative area for exercise used shall be documented.
+Incarcerated persons on separation status shall have access to the same facilities as other incarcerated persons unless security or safety considerations dictate otherwise.
+When incarcerated persons on separation status are excluded from use of regular facilities, the alternative area for exercise use shall be documented.